The Advanced Certificate

 Course participants will:

-- Observe experts performing skin cancer surgery techniques on a large screen with close-up camera
+- Observe experts performing Skin Cancer Medicine techniques on a large screen with close-up camera

-- Perform surgical techniques in a simulated environment and receive feedback
+- Perform skin cancer medicine techniques in a simulated environment and receive feedback

 - Participate in online discussion of patient cases, evaluate and make decisions